 Protesters are demanding the resignation of PM Nawaz Sharif.

 Demonstrators loyal to opposition politician Imran Khan and cleric Tahirul Qadri have been taking part in a sit-in for two weeks.

-They accuse Mr Sharif of corruption and electoral fraud - charges he denies.'Serious concern'
+They accuse Mr Sharif of corruption and electoral fraud - charges he denies.

 The army commanders' meeting was brought forward after violence overnight.

 Army chief Gen Raheel Sharif chaired the meeting at the General Headquarters in Rawalpindi, close to Islamabad.

 Gen Sharif had stepped in on Friday to mediate, after Imran Khan ended talks with the government.

 In a statement, the army said the commanders viewed the ongoing political crisis with "serious concern".

 "Further use of force will only aggravate the problem."

 The protesters broke security barriers to move closer to Mr Sharif's residence late on Saturday, sparking clashes with the police which continued overnight and into Sunday.